EmpireWar/Orbis/README.md

 > Please report any bugs or issues to the [GitHub](https://github.com/EmpireWar/Orbis/issues).
 > If there is a feature you would like to see, please open an [issue](https://github.com/EmpireWar/Orbis/issues/new/choose).

-Orbis is a modern region protection plugin for Minecraft, supporting the latest version.
+Orbis is a modern region protection plugin for Minecraft, supporting the latest version and most platforms: Paper, Fabric, NeoForge, and Sponge.

 > [!IMPORTANT]
-> This plugin has been de-spigotified!
+> Orbis is not compatible with Spigot.
 Please use Paper instead.
-> Spigot is a hostile platform for developers and users.

-## 🚀 What makes Orbis different?
+## What makes Orbis different?
 These are the key features that makes Orbis stand out against other region protection plugins:
 - Modern, user-friendly interface/commands.
 - Support for Cuboids, Polygons, Polyhedrons, and Spherical region area types.